 One of the easiest ways to improve repeat rate in an ecommerce setting is by implementing a few simple strategies that entice people back to your store.
 For example, you could offer incentives for first-time customers, like free or discounted shipping on their next purchase.
 You could also invite them to join your email list to receive exclusive offers and promotions.

 2. Customer Retention Rate

 While repeat rate measures any time a customer makes multiple purchases, it may not tell the full story of customer intent.
-A customer could place an online order for a product, remember she forgot to add something to her cart, and place a second order immediately after the first.
+A customer could place an online order for a product, remember they forgot to add something to their cart and place a second order immediately after the first.
 Does this mean you have a loyal customer on your hands?
 Possibly, but not definitively.